Michael Chambers: Career

 Chambers' early stints were through television commercials, followed by an appearance in the music video for Lionel Richie's "All Night Long".
 He made appearances in the videos for Chaka Khan's "I Feel For You", Richard Marx' "Children of the Night", Stacey Q's "Give You All My Love" and Paula Abdul's "Opposites Attract", where he played the character MC Skat Kat and was an assistant choreographer.
 In 1985, he co-starred in "Stop the Madness", an anti-drug music video sponsored by the Reagan administration.
 He also appeared in such films as Bill & Ted's Bogus Journey (1991)—as a dancing robot—Naked Gun 33 1/3: The Final Insult (1994) and Dudley Do-Right (1999).
 He also appeared as Urkel-Bot in two episodes of the television show Family Matters: "Robo-Nerd" and "Robo-Nerd II".
+Chambers auditioned for New Monkees and advanced to the final round of auditions, but was ultimately not chosen.

 Chambers was the announcer on the children's show Fun House from 1990 to 1991.
 He also appeared in Sugar Ray's 1997 video for the song "Fly" and break danced in the video.

 Chambers has been invited as a speaker several times to USC's Thorton School of Music.
 He has also spoken at Santa Monica College, the University of Redlands, and gave a surprise visit to Spelman College in Georgia, U.S.

 In 2014, Chambers was in talks to do a second sequel to the Breakin franchise.
 As of 2020, Chambers is set to release a website, as well as music and YouTube pages, featuring his original footage from his early career.